CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 from any modern web-browser.

-After entering your username and passworod, you need to  **verify your identity** with a second verification step (or Multi factor Authentication, MFA).
+After entering your username and password, you need to  **verify your identity** with a second verification step (or Multi-factor Authentication, MFA).
 Enter the verification **code** provided via mobile application and press on *Continue*.

 !!!
 Note
     Please click on the *Continue* button.
-Due to a techincal problem, pressing Enter on your keybord will re-directed to a stall request error page.
+Due to a technical problem, pressing Enter on your keyboard will re-directed you to a stall request error page.

-For specific guidance regarding the activation of the second verification step on your CSC account, see the [MFA paragraph](../../accounts/mfa.md).
+For specific guidance regarding activating the second verification step on your CSC account, see the [MFA paragraph](../../accounts/mfa.md).

 [![Authentication](images/desktop/desktop_login-mfa1.png)](images/desktop/desktop_login-mfa1.png)

 ### Setting up a virtual Desktop